TheNishishiro/PTGI_Remastered/README.md

 Current branch is under heavy refactorization, some features are completely removed until migration from Alea to ILGPU is completed

-In order to be up to date with Alea implementations:
-- [x] Skip obscured pixels
-- [ ] Grid traversal
-- [ ] Transparent/Semi-transparent materials

-Planned so far:
-- [x] Allocation caching
-- [ ] Grid traversal optimizations

 Currently even without previous optimizations performance is greatly improved, up to real time rendering on GTX 1050m

 # PTGI_Remastered